SpeagleYao/Academic-Homepage/content/home/awards.md

       * Restore the possible ecology of dragons in reality

-      * Introduce factors such as geographical location, weather and characteristic to enrich the model
+      * Introduce factors such as geographical location, weather, and characteristic to enrich the model

       * Put forward the strategy of coexistence between human society and dragons